web3-storage/docs/docs/concepts/decentralized-storage.md

 Web3.Storage combines both the content addressing capabilities of IPFS and the proving algorithms and storage deal marketplace of Filecoin to achieve this complete solution, wrapping the power of these two systems into simple methods such as [`put()`](../how-tos/store.md), [`get()`](../how-tos/retrieve.md), and [`status()`](../how-tos/query.md).

-## More resources
+## Learn more

-For more information on decentralized storage, see [the ProtoSchool lesson on Filecoin](https://proto.school/verifying-storage-on-filecoin/).
+Want a deep dive into decentralized storage, how it works, and why it's important?
+Check out [ProtoSchool](https://proto.school/verifying-storage-on-filecoin/) for an in-depth look at verifying storage on Filecoin, plus a wealth of other interactive tutorials on DWeb concepts, protocols, and tools.